darrennorris/testmap/README.md

 ## Results

-Maps of the projected future changes can be found online.
+Summaries of the results including maps of the projected future changes can be found online.

 - 3 generation.
   Predicted changes after 42 years: